gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/01-markdown-examples.md

 # Markdown Examples

 Lessons are written in markdown.
-You can see a bunch of examples of markdown syntax in this file.
+You can see a number of examples of markdown syntax in this file.

+You can view a complete list of available Learn custom markdown elements by running `learn md` and looking under the 'Other Markdown' section.

+File headers can be written to define attributes for the content file itself, which are under the 'Files' section.

 # H1 Top-Level Heading